mobilejack00/Pinteresting/README.md

-# One Month Rails
+# Learning Rails and programming #

-This is the craziest shit im doing on a Saturday
+This should be fun  !!!!

 [*degica forever*] (http://www.degica.com)

-by [Jack Momose]  (wwww.yeticycles.com)
+by [Im the wolfpack leader]  (wwww.yeticycles.com)